bleaktwig/yuadrem-wiki/docs/religion/index.md

 <!-- TODO list.
 * Missing links.
-* Rewrite intro paragraphs.
 * Write a page with some 3-4 paragraphs for Nikoleta.
 Maybe one for Elña too?
 ------------------------------------------------------------------------------>
 # Tanethism
 Old Tanethism was characterized by its myriad of gods—one for each apomantic signature<!-- NOTE.
 Link. -->.
-This religion was widely practiced in the Seven Protectorates<!-- NOTE.
+This religion was widely practiced in the Seven Princedoms of the Sea<!-- NOTE.
 Link. --> and their various colonies up to the late [Age of Gold](../history.md#age-of-gold).
-However, this changed in the year 520 A.S., when the [god-suzerain Olag](illuminants/olag.md) established "new" Tanethism as the official religion of the protectorates.
+However, in the year 520 A.S., by decree of the [god-suzerain Olag](illuminants/olag.md), a "new" Tanethism was established as the official religion of the princedoms.
+Today, this is the most practiced religion in the Fesh Peninsula<!-- TODO.
+Link. -->.

 The religion is based on a book published by Taneth in 311 A.S., in which the scholar and traveler wrote an exhaustive compilation of the more than a thousand deities praised in the region.
 In this taxonomy, they classified the similitudes and differences between most of these deities and proposed a reduced pantheon with a clear, tiered hierarchy between all of them.

 While now considered a sacred scholar, Taneth's work was barely known during their life.
-They died shortly after the publication, and not many details of their life are known.
+They died in obscurity shortly after the publication, and no detail about them remains on paper apart from their name.

-Many a hume has a favorite among the gods, one whose ideals and teachings they make their own.
-A few even dedicate themselves entirely to a single deity, serving as a priest, acolyte, or champion of that god's manifestation.
+Most people have a favorite among the gods, one whose ideals and teachings they make their own.
+A few even dedicate themselves entirely to a single deity, serving as a priest, acolyte, or champion of that god.
 Some famous examples among these devotees are the Pagramic Nimrods, an organization of zealous hunters of [Pagram](mevic_gods/pagram.md) who would pursue all who disturb the perceived balance.
-Another example is the followers of Havetish, who to this date seek to distribute wealth and food to the impoverished inhabitants in the inland regions.
+Another example is the followers of [Havetish](#illuminants), who to this date seek to distribute wealth and food to the impoverished inhabitants in the inland regions.

 <!--Other religions do exist, but receive little attention in the modern world.
 Once widely practiced, the three most notorious ones are [Tsalemism](religions/tsalemism.md), [Igneism](religions/igneism.md), and [Cosmism](religions/cosmism.md).-->